bhk/build/example/example-script.md

 ## Instances

 The salient feature of Minion is instances.
-An *instance* is a description of a built artifact, written as `CLASS[ARGUMENT]`.
-With Minion, instances may be provided as goals, or as arguments to other instances.
-(Like other target names, instances may not contain whitespace characters.)
+An instance is a description of a build step.
+Instances can be provided as goals or as inputs to other build steps.

-`ARGUMENT` typically is the name of an input to the build step.  `CLASS` is the name of a class that is defined by Minion or your Makefile.
+An instance is written `CLASS[ARGUMENT]`.  `ARGUMENT` typically is the name of an input to the build step.  `CLASS` is the name of a class that is defined by Minion or your Makefile.
 To get started, let's use some classes built into Minion:

     $ make Compile[hello.c]
     $ make Program[Compile[hello.c]]